THOMASELOVE/431-labs-2024/lab3/README.md

 # Lab 3 for 431 in Fall 2024

-When available, instructions and other materials related to Lab 3 will be posted here.
+When available, other materials related to Lab 3 will be posted here.

 ## Prior to attempting Lab 3, we assume ...